niranjanrath/blog/_posts/2026-09-17-roccf-prompt-framework.md

   - Productivity
 ---

-# Use the ROCCF Framework to Structure Every AI Prompt

 Use the **ROCCF** framework (**Role, Objective, Constraints, Context, Format**) to structure every AI prompt for reliable, high-quality results.

 ## The ROCCF Prompt Structure